kalafus/MachineLearningCurves/README.md

 ## How to Use This Repository

 ### For Researchers:
-- You are welcome to explore and build upon the ideas presented in the white papers.
+- You are welcome to explore and build upon the ideas presented in the abstract papers.
 - If you use any of the ideas or code in your academic work, please provide proper attribution (see the Licensing section below).

 ### For Developers: